“A stranger is just a friend you haven’t met.”

 I was reminded of how I love Southern women.

-My gift was a book.
-A copy of Where I Come From.
+A copy of my favorite short story collection, Where I Come From.

-I’ve written 16 books over 25 years, and dare say I’ve given away as many as I’ve sold.
+I’ve written sixteen books over the space of twenty-five years, and dare say I’ve given away as many as I’ve sold.

 That makes me a winner in both cases.

-Giving is such a privilege, especially when it’s something handmade like a book or that warm casserole.
+Giving is such a privilege, especially when it’s something handmade like a book, a dish, or a wood duck whistle carved by a friend.

-Her caretaker daughter is on the phone.
-She turns to see me and the book.
+Her caretaker daughter, back to me, is busy on the phone.
+She turns and sees her mother holding a book.

 “The one and only.”